fjruizruano/In_Silico_SeqCap_10xG/README.md

 ```
 Where "20" is the number of threads you can choose.

-It will generates a sorted and indexed BAM file with the suffix "mapped".
+It generates a sorted and indexed BAM file with the suffix "mapped".

 Then, we only keep reads mapping from a BAM file into Alt sequences: